UPRI-earthquake/sender-slink2dali/CONTRIBUTING.md

 ## Pre-requisites
-1. sender-slink2dali is dependent on [earthquake-hub-backend](https://github.com/UPRI-earthquake/earthquake-hub-backend) as its AuthServer, to which sensor auth token will be acquired from.
+1. sender-slink2dali is dependent on [earthquake-hub-backend](https://github.com/UPRI-earthquake/earthquake-hub-backend) as its AuthServer.
+Make sure to setup and run this on your system.
-2. To properly run this program, make sure to run [ringserver](https://github.com/UPRI-earthquake/receiver-ringserver), as well.
+2. It is also dependent on [ringserver](https://github.com/UPRI-earthquake/receiver-ringserver) as the data destination.
+Make sure to also setup and run this on your system.
+3. An accessible SeedLink server is also required as the source of data.
+You may use `geofon.gfz-potsdam.de:18000` as an online source.
+Or if you have a Raspberry Shake, you may locally connect to its SeedLink server on `rs.local:18000`
+4. Make sure you have build tools installed.
+This depends on the system you're using.
+We're using Ubuntu linux in our dev env.
+    ```bash
+    sudo apt install gcc make
+    ```

 ## Setting Up The Repository On Your Local Machine
 1. Clone the repository: